 Today I’m going to issue two challenges:

 1. Stop looking at Bible art pictures on the internet.
-Doing that can make you so scared that you never start and you could miss out on something that could totally change the way you view Bible study.
+Doing that can make you so scared that you never start and you could miss out on something which could totally change the way you view Bible study.

 2. Do something today to illustrate your faith.
 God is not an art teacher.
 He’s not going to judge you if you color outside the lines or if your cow looks something like a bloated balloon.

-Next week I’ll be back with some more things that I learnt about Bible journaling.
-Until then, have fun illustrating your faith!
+Have fun illustrating your faith!
 Feel free to tell me about your attempts in the comments below.